jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [Tell us the purpose of the website and what it is all about.]

 The purpose of the website is to display information (menu, location, reviews) about the client's restaurant to potential customers.
+It is primarily informative about the clients services.

 ## Target Audience(s)